Sarcophaga peregrina: Distribution

+Description

-DescriptionSarcophaga peregrina looks like normal flies, and are often difficult to identify easily.
+Sarcophaga peregrina looks like normal flies, and are often difficult to identify easily.
 The average body length is 8–11 mm.
 The body colour is grey with black markings.
 The lower part of the head is silver-grey.
 The thorax is entirely grey with a characteristic three black stripes, which is marked along the longitudinal body axis.
 The abdomen is also grey with black stripes; one longitudinal line in the middle and three big transverse lines across.
 The first of the abdominal stripe is somewhat V-shaped.
 The wings are transparent.
 An important microscopical diagnosis is the presence of 5-20 long slender hairs (absent in most species of flesh fly) on propleura - a deepset plate on the antero-lateral corner of the thorax adjacent to the lower part of the spiracle.
 The larvae are characterised by having twelve segments, each with short spines at its posterior margin.
 The posterior end is broader and the anterior tapering with the anterior end having two oral hooks and mouth brushes.

+Pathogenicity

-PathogenicitySarcophaga peregrina easily breed and multiply where there are garbage (especially having meat), human and animal faeces, and fish baits.
+Sarcophaga peregrina easily breed and multiply where there are garbage (especially having meat), human and animal faeces, and fish baits.
 Thus their close human contact often results in their infection.
 They are known to deposit their larvae in the wounds and scratches on skin in humans.
 As such their larvae have been reported to cause oral and nasal myiasis.
 In 1987 a clinical case of first human intestinal myasis was reported from a Japanese patient.
 The live larvae were easily identified from the stool sample.
 They also infect some species of earthworm and locust.

+Application

-ApplicationSarcophaga peregrina will rapidly swarm corpse cadavers, and for this reason they can be used as important indications of the postmortem interval in forensic investigations.
+Sarcophaga peregrina will rapidly swarm corpse cadavers, and for this reason they can be used as important indications of the postmortem interval in forensic investigations.
 Especially with molecular techniques, such as identifying cytochrome oxidase (COI) and 16S rDNA genes, they can be identified from other flies even when the corpse is infested with different species.
 Then the age of the flies can be specifically determined, using technique such as pteridine fluorescence, and this helps to establish the time of death.